mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 But expertise with the wrong attitude is extremely harmful to a team.
 This is why a lot of companies avoid hiring "brilliant jerks".

-Related to optimism and positivity, in Zen and the Art of Motorcycle Maintenance, the narrator says, "If someone's ungrateful and you tell him he's ungrateful, okay, you've called him a name.
+Related to optimism and positivity and avoiding the "brilliant jerk" mentality, in Zen and the Art of Motorcycle Maintenance, the narrator says, "If someone's ungrateful and you tell him he's ungrateful, okay, you've called him a name.
 You haven't solved anything."